SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-compaction-jobs.md

 | Job name | The name of the pipeline
 | Job ID | The internal ID of the job
 | Job execution ID | The Dremio ID of this execution
-| Target table name | The folder name in the data lake
+| Target table | The folder name in the data lake
 | Target folder | The path to the target table in the data lake
 | Daily run | Indicates whether the job is a daily execution job
 | Monthly run | Indicates whether the job is is a monthly execution job